Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

-Eurowings, along with its subsidiaries Eurowings Discover and Eurowings Europe, allows dogs to fly in the cabin on most flights.
-This is restricted to short- and medium-haul flights, not long-haul flights, plus not on flights to and from the UK and Ireland.
-The standard weight limit of 8kg applies.
+Eurowings, along with its subsidiary Eurowings Europe, allows dogs to fly in the cabin on most flights, except for long-haul flights.
+The standard weight limit of 8kg applies and a maximum carrier size of 55 x 40 x 23cm.

 Finnair & Norra (Finland)